daronphang/programming-resources/dev-ops/docker/images/dockerfile-commands.md

 For WORKDIR, can set as absolute (/path/to/workdir) or relative path (relative/path).

+ARG is passed at build-time but is not available after image is created (ENTRYPOINT, CMD).

+ENV can be changed using 'docker run --env key=value'.

 ```
 FROM          Sets base/parent image (must start with FROM)
 COPY          Copies files from <src> to path <dest> of container, can be file or folder name